KIT-IAI/eSAX/README.md

 <code>main.py:</code> Loads the data and calls the other methods step by step.

 <h3>En-/Disable debugging output</h3>
-If debugging output should be displayed during execution of eSAX, change the logging level of the logger to logging.INFO.
+If debugging output should be displayed during execution of eSAX, change the logging level of the logger to logging.INFO: <code>logging.basicConfig(level=logging.INFO)</code>

 <h2>Comparison to the R implementation</h2>